 How Condensing Furnaces Differ from Non-Condensing Furnaces

-Most variable-speed furnaces are condensing furnaces, although a few are available in non-condensing models with lower AFUE ratings.
-If a manufacturer wants a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.
+Most variable-speed furnaces are condensing furnaces, although a handful are available in non-condensing models with lower AFUE ratings.
+In order for a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

 Do Variable-Speed Furnaces Run All the Time?